 However, mechanical breakdowns and routine maintenance are generally not covered by auto insurance, and you should expect to assume the costs for regular wear and tear or corrosion.
-That means that, if your car breaks down because of mechanical issues, even if you have rental car reimbursement coverage it will not cover the cost of a replacement rental car.
+That means that if your car breaks down because of mechanical issues, even if you have rental car reimbursement coverage, it will not cover the cost of a replacement rental car.

 Rental reimbursement coverage, also called substitute transportation coverage or car rental expense coverage, can help you pay for transportation expenses if your car is in an auto shop due to a covered loss.
-This can include public transportation fare or a replacement rental vehicle while yours undergoes repairs.
-But rental reimbursement generally does not cover rental vehicles for vacation purposes, and it won’t pay for a rental car during routine maintenance work on your vehicle.
+This can include public transportation fares or a replacement rental vehicle while yours undergoes repairs.
+But rental reimbursement does not cover rental vehicles for vacation purposes, and it won’t pay for a rental car during routine maintenance work on your vehicle.

 For example, your coverage may provide up to $25 per day for a maximum of 30 days or an overall payout of $1,000.
 That means your insurer will pay up to $25 per day for no more than 30 days or until your $1,000 limit has been reached.

 If your rental car costs more than your rental reimbursement limit, or if you need to use it longer than the maximum days you’re allotted, you’d have to pay out of pocket for the costs that exceed your limits.
 Review your policy to see what your limits are, and speak to your insurer if you’d like to raise your coverage limits.

 When will insurance not pay for a rental car?

 Mechanical breakdowns and other regular maintenance issues are not covered by auto insurance, so you should expect to pay for mechanical repairs, like regular wear and tear and corrosion, on your own.
 Rental reimbursement will only cover the cost of a rental car if your car needs repairs after a covered loss.
 That means that the cost of a rental car will not be covered if yours is in the shop for: